 As a company grows in size and complexity, so does the nature of its customers’ issues.
-As a result, modern enterprises need to constantly evaluate and update the tools, processes, and systems it uses to solve customer problems.
+Modern enterprises need to embrace constant change as they continually evaluate and update the tools, processes, and systems it uses to solve customer problems.

 Whether a company wants to augment their customer service solutions to support rapidly growing platforms like Slack for collaboration, or add Skills-Based Routing to their workflows, it’s critical that teams can move fast to add features without fear of breaking existing systems.
 To do this right, companies look to change management best practices.

 Change management is a structured approach to organizing people, processes, and technology in order to smoothly implement change within a company.
 When executed properly, a methodical approach to organizational change management helps assure an efficient, seamless transition from old to new, for even the largest businesses.